 Learn more about aquatic therapy sessions today!

 If you are in Newton or Hesston looking for relief and relaxation, aquatic therapy will likely be beneficial to you.
-Request an appointment with Advanced Physical Therapy today to get started!
+Request an appointment with Empower Physical Therapy today to get started!